A surety bond is an unusual form of insurance in that one person or organization pays for it, while another receives the benefit.

 While government agencies commonly insist on a surety bond, it can work with any two organizations.
 The one that purchases the surety bond is “the principal,” while the one that gets any payout is “the obligee.”

 R.S.
-Semler & Associates Insurance, Inc. is proud to introduce eSURETY, West Bend Mutual’s Direct Purchase Commercial Bond Program.
+Semler Insurance Affiliate of Robertson Ryan Insurance is proud to introduce eSURETY, West Bend Mutual’s Direct Purchase Commercial Bond Program.
 West Bend offers a standard market bond facility that doesn’t text-book underwrite.
 Each account is based on its own merit.
 Having this flexibility translates into a common-sense approach to bond underwriting.

 West Bend can issue bonds quickly and easily through our online bond program, e-Surety.
 E-Surety offers an immediate online response for a variety of bonds, including commercial and Rapid Bond, our small contractor bond program.
 Traditional contract bonds may also be obtained with this program.